Edmund Blacket: Family relationships

 Blacket was an enthusiastic writer, leaving a shipboard journal in the form of an ordinary school exercise book and sending many letters to his family in England, and to his children, particularly his youngest daughter Hilda, to whom he once sent thirty stamps, as an encouragement to write back.

 In 1849 Blacket assisted his cousin Thomas Blacket Stephens in his immigration to Sydney.
 Thomas went on to be a prominent citizen and politician of Brisbane, Queensland.
-Blacket's brother Russell, who joined him in Australia in 1858, ran a school in Wollongong and was the father of Wilfred Blacket, barrister.
+Blacket's brother Russell, who joined him in Australia in 1858, ran a school in Wollongong and was the father of Wilfred Blacket, barrister, and great-great-great-grandfather of the Australian poet David Musgrave.

 All his other brothers and sisters remained in England, and their descendants include his great nephews Patrick, Lord Blackett and Basil Phillott Blackett.
 The breach with his parents and in-laws apparently healed.
 After his father's death in 1858 he wrote to his mother-in-law that "there has never been an instance in which I have failed to receive a letter from him, and in addition he has regularly directed and posted to me the Illustrated London News and Punch."
 The first edition of the former paper was published shortly before he left England, and would have kept him informed of architectural developments in England.